pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit
 ## Visual Authoring Toolkit for Smart Things

 **As of early March 2019, this version is a stable release.
-Of course, many improvements are planned, and documentation is still in progress**
+Of course, many improvements are planned, some things are still rough, and documentation is still in progress**

 This system uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.